OBrink/citation_normalisation/README.md

 > Holleman, A., F., Wiberg, E., Wiberg, N., Inorganic chemistry.
 Vol. 2.
 Subgroup elements, lanthanoids, actinoids, transactinoids.
 103, 2017
 ```
 ## What works:
-- Retrieval of information via metapub (in the current stable version, the part of the code that is retrieving information from metapub is commented out)
+- Retrieval of information via metapub
-- Retrieval of information via Scholarly
+- if that does not work: Retrieval of information via Scholarly
 - Normalisation of Scholarly with two different output formats (depending on what information is given)
+- Using TOR for Scholarly to keep changing identity to avoid getting blocked

 ## TO DO:
-- Combination of multiple outputs.
-Workflow I want: First try metapub.
-If all necessary information is retrieved, normalise output, done.
-Otherwise: Look for missing information via Scholarly.
-- Proper proxy use for Scholarly.
-I already get blocked while testing.
-If we want to use Scholarly in big batches, this might become a problem.
-But the developers have implemented the option to use proxies.
-Unfortunately, right now, this returns a lot of errors and does not want to work (yet).
+- Get around Google Scholar CAPTCHAS? --> This might not be trivial.
+- Replace scholarly with WOS API
 - Implement a proper output format for book citations